meminglr/dictionary-app/README.md

 ## ✨ Features

 - 📚 English to Turkish word translations
 - 🎨 Vibrant and intuitive UI design
+- 💾 Local SQLite database support
 - 🧠 Easy to use and understand
 - 🔍 Search functionality